This Vegetarian Calzone Recipe Is:

 What’s The Best Pizza Dough for Calzones?

-What’s In These Vegetarian Calzones?
+What’s In These Grilled Calzones?

 - Pizza Dough – I like to make my own pizza dough (my Garlic & Herb recipe is here!) but you can use a store bought dough, or make dough from a pizza crust mix like this one!
 They also have gluten free pizza dough mixes so everyone at your table can enjoy.